innovatewithkishlay/SastaPainter1.0/README.md

 # Sasta Painter 2.0

-A comprehensive platform for booking painting services, managing projects, and connecting with professional painters.
+A comprehensive platform for booking painting services, managing projects, and connecting with professional painters With Professional Admin Panel.

 ## Features
 - **User Booking System**: Book painting services and site visits.